As a woman drinks water in a glass, her hair turns into flowing water.

 My hope is that after reading this article I can convince you to drink more water while you're undergoing chemotherapy.
 If there is 1 thing that can make your chemo day easier, it's to have at least 1 to 2 liters of water right next to you.

 During infusion days your body is under a tremendous amount of stress.
 Chemotherapy drugs are extremely toxic to your body.
 They are infused to kill cancer cells ASAP.
-However, in the process, the drugs are killing healthy cells as well.
+However, in the process, the drugs kill healthy cells as well.

 • fatigue